NavinShrinivas/LearnThings/Rust-FastPaced/readme.md

 - So we had written a generic largest function in the Generics module (its commentd out there), which was a causing a problem that trait T has not implem std::cmp::PartialOrd was not impl, we are not equppied to solve this!

-## Lifetime and validating refrences
+## Lifetime and validating refrences : Not so complete
 - Lifetimes are another generic, every reference in rust has its own lifetime.
 So what is this life times problem, well this really opens my eyes to the flaws is other languages :
 ```rs
 fn main(){